University of Toronto’s IHPME

 From the outset it was clear that IHPME had widespread loyalty from inside its walls and beyond.
 Yet there was loose cohesion in articulating the value of the Institute – nowhere was there a finger on the essence or a definition of the big picture that brought so many members and moving parts into alignment.

-The challenge quickly emerged as creating a brand framework to reflect a collective voice – something to bring more than 200 faculty, 100 adjunct faculty, 300 students and almost 2,000 alumni onto the same page.
-Something to represent almost $6M in research funding.
+The challenge quickly emerged: to create a brand framework that would encompass a collective visual language and voice – something that would bring more than 200 faculty, 100 adjunct faculty, 300 students and almost 2,000 alumni onto the same page, and represent almost $6M in research funding.